Manufacture of carpets and rugs — Strategic Scorecard

 -

-LI01Logistical Friction & Displacement Cost 2View LI01 attribute detailsLogistical friction is moderated by technical packaging innovations.
+LI01Logistical Friction & Displacement Cost 2 solutions 2View LI01 attribute detailsLogistical friction is moderated by technical packaging innovations.
 While carpets remain bulky, advanced compression and roll-packing technologies have enabled manufacturers to increase container density and significantly reduce volumetric shipping charges as a percentage of Cost of Goods Sold (COGS).

 - Metric: Compression technologies have yielded up to 30% reduction in cubic displacement per unit.